Mustafakhn/health-check-action/README.md

           timeout: 600 #optional - default is 300
 ```

-It has three inputs :-
+The action has four inputs :-

 - website_url: (required)

-- version name: (optional) you can check a version if you have any thing that is version specific embedded in the root html file
+- version_name: (optional) you can check a version if you have any thing that is version specific embedded in the root html file

 - method: (optional) you can give the method you want to use to check the website the options are (curl and wget) default is curl